bloominstituteoftechnology/React-UI-Components/README.md

 ![Calculator](calculator-component.png)

-- **BEFORE YOU DO ANYTHING ELSE READ [This](https://reactjs.org/docs/thinking-in-react.html)**
+[ x ] - **BEFORE YOU DO ANYTHING ELSE READ [This](https://reactjs.org/docs/thinking-in-react.html)**
-- This is the time to stop and break down this image in terms of components.
+[ x ] - This is the time to stop and break down this image in terms of components.
 Each container on the screen should give you an idea of what your components should be.
 You're now about to begin your journey into learning how to think in React.

 #### Day 2 MVP requirements

-- Create a `<NumberButton />` component that can accept `props` and display any number/symbol passed down as `text`.
+[ x ] - Create a `<NumberButton />` component that can accept `props` and display any number/symbol passed down as `text`.
-  - Example your component should be able to render a dynamic prop called text:
+  [ x ] - Example your component should be able to render a dynamic prop called text:
-  - Your button button should also be able to accept dynamic props `buttonStyle` for styling
+  [ x ] - Your button button should also be able to accept dynamic props `buttonStyle` for styling

 ```js
 <button className={props.buttonStyle}>{props.text}</button>
 ```

-- Create an `<ActionButton />` component that will be used for the `zero` character and the `clear` button.
+[  ] - Create an `<ActionButton />` component that will be used for the `zero` character and the `clear` button.
-- Create a `<CalculatorDisplay />` component that will be used as the `calculator display`
+[  ] - Create a `<CalculatorDisplay />` component that will be used as the `calculator display`

 #### Day 2 Stretch Problems